How to Stop Being a People Pleaser: 10 Signs & Solutions

 9-You Feel Guilty Setting Boundaries:

-One supposes that others require more help than they do themselves, and they decline to set boundaries in order to be helpful.
+One supposes that others require more help than they do themselves, and they decline to set boundaries to be helpful.
 It may be difficult to decline requests from others, possibly because they have been criticized for setting boundaries in the past.

 10-You Fear Being Labeled “Selfish” :

-Causes of Being a People-Pleaser:
+Causes of Being a People Pleaser:

 A lot of things might cause someone to be a people pleaser, including the following: